sims-bit/Milestone-Project-One.github.io/README.md

 The media from the site were taken from Unsplash.com and pexels.com.
 With the images being compressed using tinypng.com and imagecompressor.com.
 Colorhunt.co to choose a colour palette.
-My mentor provided me with the ‘https://formdump.codeinstitute.net’ for my form to be actioned too. www.w3schools.com and developer.mozilla.org/en-US/ for referencing.
+My mentor provided me with the ‘https://formdump.codeinstitute.net’ for my form to be actioned too.
+I utilized www.w3schools.com and developer.mozilla.org/en-US/ for referencing.